 Why isn’t Fischer-Z one of the most popular bands in the universe?
 Since their debut album, WORD SALAD, was released in 1979, band leader/singer/songwriter John Watts has continued to grow as a songwriter, often switching gears during his musical journey while still maintaining artistic integrity.
 Perhaps even more importantly, his lyrics are always honest and relevant, which is often reflected by the musical arrangements that surround them.
 Watts is not a man who continues to recycle the same musical ideas that initially brought the band to the public’s attention four decades ago.
 F-Z’s catalog is not filled with carbon copies of “So Long,” the band’s most recognizable hit from 1980.
 Instead, Watts has continued to move forward, adding new layers to songwriting while thoughtfully stripping other layers away.
 In some ways, he’s constantly reinventing himself without abandoning what drew people to his talent in the first place.

-STEPHEN SPAZ SCHNEE: BAD MOUTHIN’ is just about to be released.
-How are you feeling about the album and the reaction you’ve had to it so far?
+STEPHEN SPAZ SCHNEE: Now that HANDFULS OF NIGHT is released, how are you feeling about the project and the reaction to it so far?